NCGAS/Useful-Scripts/README.md

 ## fastq-splitter
 This code is writted by Author: Kirill Kryukov, so please do look at the code for the LICENSE information.
-FASTQ Splitter  -  a script for partitioning a FASTQ file into pieces
+FASTQ Splitter  -  a script for partitioning a FASTQ file into n pieces

 Syntax: \
 `fastq-splitter.pl [options] <file>`